mmwebaze/dhis2.jl/README.md

 To use any of the features provided by this package, authentication to a DHIS2 instance needs to provided.
 Currently the package supports basic authentication with the intention of implementing Personal Access Tokens (PAT) at a later point.
 If no authentication is provided, it will default to basic authentication:

 * Configure environment variables JDHIS2_USERNAME, JDHIS2_PASSWORD and JDHIS2_BASE_URL
+* The value of JDHIS2_BASE_URL should be in the form https://domain/api

 ### Available Features